-Mig welding downhill on anything thicker than 1/4" will not penetrate into the corner.
+Mig welding downhill on anything thicker than 1/4" will almost certainly not penetrate completely into the corner...the root of the joint.
 Unless you are welding with spray transfer (but I am guessing that if you are using spray transfer, you already know what I am talking about here.)

-Poor welding technique will make your mig weld pile up in the middle because gravity is pulling downward on the puddle.
+Poor mig welding technique will make your mig weld pile up in the middle because gravity is pulling downward on the puddle.

-Sure there are other ways of making a good looking vertical uphill weld, but for ensuring penetration as well as making a good looking uniform weld, the upside down V is a good way to go.
+Sure there are other ways of making a good looking vertical uphill weld, but for ensuring penetration as well as making a good looking uniform weld, the upside down V is a very good way to go.

-Here is a sketch of the technique and also a down and dirty youtube video of this Vertical uphill welding technique.Peace Out.
+Here is a sketch of the technique and also a down and dirty youtube video of this Vertical uphill welding technique.

 bare wire mig with .023" wire is best for auto body work...